Products on sale!

 5. STEP 5 OF 16

-Wait 10 minutes until it starts to foam, then add the remaining water and flour
+Wait 10 minutes until it begins to foam then add the remaining water and the flour

 6. STEP 6 OF 16